jonathonherbert/prosemirror-collab-playground/README.md

 ## prosemirror-collab playground

 A place to experiment with prosemirror-collab.
 At the moment, the demo page shows a few editors communicating via a central authority, which is currently, but not necessarily, client-based.

-A cursor plugin shows the 'remote' users' selections.
+A collab-selection plugin shows the 'remote' users' selections.
+Although we don't need to maintain a history of edits (the selection does not need to be rebased through changes), the plugin stores a 'version' of the selection to ensure that consumers only need respond to fresh changes.

 I have questions: